-LEAP is a mail-in only program.
-If you received an application in the mail, use the reply envelope provided.
-If you would like to pick-up an application they are available at the Castle Rock Human Services office, or call and ask to have one mailed to you.
-However, do not mail or fax your application or other documentation to the Human Services office; this will slow down processing.
+LEAP applications are processed without an interview, and all eligibility decisions are based on the application and supporting documentation provided.
+If you would like to pick-up an application, to mail in for processing, they are available at the Castle Rock Human Services office.
+You may also call to have an application mailed to you, or you may complete the application online at https://coloradopeak.secure.force.com/.
+Regardless of how you choose to apply, applications are not processed by Human Services staff.
+LEAP applications are processed by Discover Goodwill.
+To expedite processing, be sure to send your application and all supporting documentation to Discover Goodwill; faxing, mailing or dropping off the information to Human Services will not speed up the process.
 After you apply, do not ignore your heating bill.
 If you are approved, LEAP will not pay your entire heating bill.
 Continue to pay something on your bill to avoid disruption of service.
 It may take 50 days to process your application.
+Eligibility Requirements:

 - You pay home heating costs to an energy provider, fuel dealer or as part of the rent.